Young Women Remember Oral History Project, Young Women’s Movement ( August 2025 – July 2026)

-The Maroon Mile Project, Heart of Midlothian Football Club
+The Maroon Mile Project, Heart of Midlothian Football Club (May 2024-August 2025)

-I am currently employed as Oral History Curator for the Maroon Mile project at Heart of Midlothian Football Club, which was generously funded by the National Lottery Heritage Fund.
+I was employed as Oral History Curator for the Maroon Mile project at Heart of Midlothian Football Club, which was generously funded by the National Lottery Heritage Fund.
 As part of this project, myself and a small group of oral History volunteers created an archive of 32 oral history interviews which are archived at the Heart of Midlothian Football Club Museum.
 I personally recorded 24 interviews and edited and transcribed all 32 interviews.
 Excerpts from the interviews have been installed on interactive touchscreens in the Hearts Museum, located at Tynecastle Park, where they can be accessed by the public for free.

 Evolution not Revolution: An Oral History of Women’s Club Golf in Scotland c.1945-1995